JonatanOrtiz/Similarity/README.md

 To configure and run this project, ensure XCodeGen and CocoaPods are installed.
 Then, execute the `make generate` command in the root of the project.
 For Firebase integration, download the appropriate Firebase configuration files (access granted upon request).

-## Contributing 🤝

-We welcome contributions and suggestions!
-Please fork the repository and submit pull requests for any features, bug fixes, or improvements you have made.

-## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ---

 <p align="center">